By Matthew Kirsch

 One of the many architects and engineers who helped refine Fuller’s structures was Shoji Sadao, who was a Cornell University student when he met Fuller.
 Sadao’s partnership with Fuller began in 1952 with another visualization exercise, a more accurate projection of global landmasses illustrated across tetrahedron panels that became known as the Dymaxion Airocean World Map.
 Within a decade they started a firm, Fuller & Sadao, Inc., and proceeded to translate tensegrity structures into larger scales, including a 250-foot-high dome for Expo ’67 in Montreal.
 Meanwhile, Sadao, who had met Noguchi in 1956 through Fuller, became an indispensable figure in Noguchi’s practice, producing architectural drawings and models and assisting in the many nuts-and-bolts aspects of engineering Noguchi’s landscape and public commissions.
 Sadao’s involvement was formalized with the establishment of Noguchi Fountain and Plaza, Inc. in 1971.
 Although Fuller and Noguchi saw each other less frequently in the 1950s and ’60s, Sadao proved to be a binding thread and a proxy for Fuller’s design principles.
 Among the many projects Noguchi made with Sadao were Octetra (c.
 1965), a modular play structure; a model for a Martha Graham Dance Theater capped by a geodesic dome (1976–77); and a monument to commemorate the NASA astronauts killed in the 1986 explosion of the space shuttle Challenger.
 The Challenger Memorial (1985–87) employed a tensegrity structure to conflate the thrust and contrail of the space shuttle.
 Sadao also oversaw one of Noguchi’s most personal projects, the creation of The Isamu Noguchi Garden Museum (now The Noguchi Museum).
 Together they refurbished the raw interiors and courtyard of a former factory building across the street from Noguchi’s studio in Long Island City for use as a storage and display space.
 In 1981, Noguchi purchased a corner plot beside the factory and designed a cinder block extension for the planned museum, integrating a visitor’s entrance, an indoor/outdoor gallery with an interior “floating” gallery above, and an outdoor staircase leading to the reworked courtyard garden.
 On this rare occasion when Noguchi worked directly in the domain of architecture, it was Sadao he chose to help him translate his vision of contrasting scales, materials, and environments into spatial terms and an ideal expression of his concept of sculpture.

-Matthew Kirsch is Curator of Research and Digital Projects at The Noguchi Museum.
+Matthew Kirsch is Curator of Research and Digital Content at The Noguchi Museum.

-Transcripts of archival materials are available for accessibility purposes by request to email@example.com.
+Transcripts of archival materials are available by request to email@example.com.

 11 Isamu Noguchi, Isamu Noguchi: The Sculpture of Spaces (New York: Whitney Museum of American Art, 1980), 21.